- Academic Affairs

 Want to Make an Appointment?

-Please call 410-328-8404 or stop by during regular business hours to schedule a "phone triage" with an SCC counselor.
-The counselor will speak with you over the phone or in person for five to 15 minutes to collect preliminary information about you and your current concerns.
+Please call 410-328-8404 or stop by during regular business hours and ask to schedule a "phone triage" with an SCC clinician.
+A counselor will speak with you over the phone or in person for 20 to 30 minutes to collect preliminary information about you and your current concerns.

-The Student Counseling Center offers psychoeducational workshops during the fall and spring semesters.
-Please check back to see which workshops will be offered during spring semester of 2018!
+The Student Counseling Center offers a series of psychoeducational workshops during the Fall and Spring semesters.
+Our next series of sessions of will begin Tuesday, Nov.
+5th from 4:30-5:30 p.m.
 These workshops are offered to current UMB students only.

 Academic and Employment Accommodations

 Student Counseling Center clinicians do not assess or evaluate for academic or employment disability accommodations, Peace Corps applications, child custody, or any other employment purposes.
 Disability accommodations at UMB are determined and coordinated by Educational Support and Disability Services (ESDS).